navatharaagi/AWS-Developer-Tools/README.md

 ##### Approval Action(5-stage) Pipeline:
 - Once our code pulled from Github->Run & Built through Jenkins-> Deployed on to our "CodeDeployTestInstance"->An SNS Topic will be send to our Tester, notifying them that the code is ready for Review.
 This Tester then have an option to Approve/Disapprove of the current state of the code of our Application.If Approve is selected ->the Built Application then be Passed into a second CodeDeploy Application called "ProductionApplication" & deployed on to a new instance called "CodeDeployProductionInstance"

+##### Approval Action Prerequisites:
+1) Permissions:
+!
+Make sure whoever is going to review and either “approve” or “disapprove” the approval action has the proper permissions to do so.
+2) SNS Topic:
+!
+Have an SNS topic setup with the person who will be doing to review as a subscriber.